avendesora/djangobible/README.md

 ### Many-to-many style relationships between verses and Django models

-This is still a work in progress, but there are situations where an instance of a Django model needs to be associated with multiple verses.
+This is still a work in progress, and this functionality does not yet exist in a stable form.

+There are situations where an instance of a Django model needs to be associated with multiple verses.
 The current intended solution, inspired by the [django-taggit](https://github.com/jazzband/django-taggit) library, is to implement this feature in such a way that you would add this relationship to your model like:

 ```python
 from django.db import models